Josh Fraser

-Josh Fraser (born 5 January 1982) is a former professional Australian rules footballer who played for the Collingwood Football Club and Gold Coast Football Club in the Australian Football League (AFL).
+Joshua Fraser (born 5 January 1982) is a former professional Australian rules footballer who played for the Collingwood Football Club and the Gold Coast Suns in the Australian Football League (AFL).

 Playing career

 From Mansfield via Murray U18, Fraser was the number one pick in the 1999 National Draft, going to Collingwood.
 Fraser played 21 games in his first season.
 He won an AFL Rising Star nomination in his debut year.
 He played all 25 games in 2002, kicked 37 goals and played in the Grand Final team where he kicked three goals, following a three-goal haul in the Preliminary Final.
 In 2003 he had over 340 disposals in the season, 300 hit outs and kicked 20 goals.

 Fraser played all 23 games in 2006, having 341 hit outs for the year, his best return.
 He kicked 16 goals, averaged more than 17 touches a game, more than 7 marks a game, and 15 hit outs.
 He finished fourth in the Copeland Trophy, along with Heath Shaw, only three votes behind the eventual winner Alan Didak.